Blog Posts in May 2021

 Back to Basics: Unnumbered IPv4 Interfaces

 In the previous blog post in this series, we explored some of the reasons IP uses per-interface (and not per-node) IP addresses.
 That model worked well when routers had few interfaces and mostly routed between a few LAN segments (often large subnets of a Class A network assigned to an academic institution) and a few WAN uplinks.
-In those days, the WAN networks were often implemented with non-IP technologies like Frame Relay or ATM (with an occasional pinch of X.25).
+In those days, the WAN networks were frequently implemented with non-IP technologies like Frame Relay or ATM (with an occasional pinch of X.25).

 The first sign of troubles in paradise probably occurred when someone wanted to use a dial-up modem to connect to a LAN segment.
 What subnet (and IP address) do you assign to the dial-up connection, and how do you tell the other end what to use?
 Also, what do you do when you want to have a bank of modems and dozens of people dialing in?